Verity joined Chambers following the successful completion of his pupillage under the supervision of Molly Pinkus.

-Since being on her feet, Verity has been instructed on a variety of cases in the Youth, Magistrates' and Crown Courts.
-Verity quickly builds repour with her clients leading to trust and confidence that they will have their voices heard and their case put.
+In addition to her busy Crown Court practice, Verity is repeatedly instructed in the Youth Court representing vulnerable, young defendants charged with serious offences which would otherwise be heard in the Crown Court.
+She quickly builds repour with her clients leading to trust and confidence that they will have their voices heard and their case put.
 Verity has particular experience in disclosure issues, regularly reminding the Court and the CPS of their respective duties.

 Verity accepts instructions in all areas of criminal law and has developed experience in a wide range of criminal matters including drugs, violence, sexual offences, dishonesty and driving offences.
-She has also represented clients in quasi criminal-civil orders such as Closure Orders in both the Magistrates and Crown Court.
-Verity intends to expand her practice in this area with a particular focus on Sexual Harm Protection Orders (SHPO)
+She has also represented clients in quasi criminal-civil orders such as Closure Orders in both the Magistrates and Crown Court, Criminal Behaviour Orders (CBO), Sexual Risk Orders (SRO) and Sexual Harm Protection Orders (SHPO).

 Verity fearlessly defends her clients come what may.
 She has been praised for her thorough preparation, dedicated approach to each case and recognised for going the extra mile for her clients.

 Areas of Expertise

 - Driving offences;